christinerose/gibbr.org/blog/hillingar/index.md

 45.77.205.198
 ```

-Setting up a glue record with our registrar pointing `ns1.gibbr.org` to our DNS-hosting machine's IP address allows anyone to use our authoritative server via their resolver.
+Creating a glue record with our registrar pointing `ns1.gibbr.org` to the IP address of our DNS-hosting machine allows anyone to use our authoritative server via their resolver.

 As you might notice, this is running the venerable bind^[[ISC bind](https://www.isc.org/bind/) has many [CVE's](https://www.cvedetails.com/product/144/ISC-Bind.html?vendor_id=64)] written in C.
 As an alternative, using functional high-level type-safe programming languages to create network applications can greatly benefit safety and usability whilst maintaining performant execution [@madhavapeddyMelangeCreatingFunctional2007].
 One such language is OCaml.

-The [MirageOS project](https://mirage.io) is a deployment method for these OCaml programs [@madhavapeddyUnikernelsLibraryOperating2013].
+MirageOS^[ [mirage.io](https://mirage.io) ] is a deployment method for these OCaml programs [@madhavapeddyUnikernelsLibraryOperating2013].
 Instead of running them as a traditional Unix process, we instead create a specialised 'unikernel' operating system to run the application, which allows dead code elimination improving security with smaller attack surfaces and improved efficiency.

 However, to deploy a Mirage unikernel with NixOS, one must use the imperative deployment methodologies native to the OCaml ecosystem, eliminating the benefit of reproducible systems that Nix offers.